 For 2007 performance, payouts were 200 percent of target.
 In order to receive a performance award payout, a participant must have remained employed with the company through December 31, 2007 (except in the case of death, disability, or retirement).
 In addition, an executive who was an executive officer at the time of grant and at the time of payout received payment in shares of restricted stock.
 Non-preferential dividends are paid during the one-year restriction period.
-Each executive was awarded the shares identified above, and the shares will remain restricted (and subject to forfeiture if the executive resigns) until February 2009.
-Mr. Taurel's shares will vest on his retirement from the company on December 31, 2008.
+Each executive was awarded the shares identified above, and the shares will remain restricted (and subject to forfeiture if the executive resigns) until the earlier of February 2009 or the executive's retirement.
+Mr. Taurel's shares will vest upon his retirement from the company on December 31, 2008.

-Our shareholder value awards granted in 2007 will pay out at the end of the three-year performance period according to the grid as shown on page 26 of the Compensation Discussion and Analysis.
+Our shareholder value awards granted in 2007 will pay out at the end of the three-year performance period according to the grid as shown on page 29 of the Compensation Discussion and Analysis.
 At the end of 2007, the award was on track to pay out at 40 percent of target.